gchers/p/README.md

 If you're an OSX user using tmux, you will probably not be able to use *pbcopy*, and thus the copy-to-clipboard *p* functionality.
 Well, there's a solution: [3].

+# Attack scenarios
+I will produce a more structured threat model.
+For now I propose three attacks, which both require user access to the system.
+I can not think of other attacks, but feel free to add some.

 ## Temporary file
 This program is using for now a temporary file, `~/.p/store` as default.
 Now, an attacker with user permissions may do something like: